reltrans/reltransDocs/source/model_flavours.rst

 We also include a number of simulators for the different reltrans model flavours.
 These are explicitly for simulating the timing products that reltrans computes.
 This results in additional coherence, rms variability and time exposure parameters.
-See :ref: 'environment'.
+See :ref:`environmentvars` for additional parameters pertaining to the simulation such as seeding the simulation.
 There is no simulator for the reltransPL.

 simrelt
 ^^^^^^^